Lime, Auckland Council face New Year showdown as scooter trial expires

 "A decision on the next steps will be taken that week," she says.

-Mayor Phil Goff ordered a probe after councillor Christine Fletcher was nearly knocked off her feet by a Lime rider outside the Town Hall on October 25.
+Mayor Phil Goff ordered a probe after councillor Christine Fletcher was nearly knocked off her feet by a Lime rider outside the Town Hall on October 25 and 150 ACC claims were racked up in a month.

 Councillors and staff are waiting on the final version of that report, the spokeswoman said.
 The results of AT's Lime survey will also be digested.